ConnorG1067/hist-1900/docs/website/First Memex/Sources/@caulfieldGardenStreamTechnopastoral2015.md

 > - **Cite Key:** [[@caulfieldGardenStreamTechnopastoral2015]]
 > - **Link:** [hapgood-us-2015-10-17-the-garden-and-the-stream-a-technopastoral-.pdf](file://C:\Users\conco\Zotero\storage\YF66NDCA\hapgood-us-2015-10-17-the-garden-and-the-stream-a-technopastoral-.pdf)

+#### Key Take Aways
+Mike Caulfield, introduces the reader to his typical way of spreading information.
+That is, how he communicates his point to reach an audiance.
+He breifly discusses the Streams and Gardens within this article.
+The Garden is a place where people can build on each others ideas, like the federated wiki, where as the stream is for conversation and retoric for the better or worse

 ## Annotations
 %% begin annotations %%
 ### Imported on 2023-02-09 11:28 am